-Hydrocodone is an opioid painkiller, derived from morphine, that is legal for use.
-It is a Schedule II drug, according to the Drug Enforcement Administration (DEA).
-This is because hydrocodone, like many other opioid drugs, has an important medicinal use, but also a high potential for abuse.
+Hydrocodone is an opioid painkiller that is legal for prescribed medical use.
+It is a Schedule II drug, according to the Drug Enforcement Administration (DEA).1 Its scheduling indicates that while it has an important medical use, it also has a high potential for misuse and abuse.

 Why Is Hydrocodone Addictive?

-Hydrocodone is designed to be taken orally; however, people who struggle with addiction to this narcotic medication may find ways to experience a more rapid and intense high from the drug.
-For some people, this means ingesting larger doses of the drug; other people may find different ways to experience intoxication.
+Hydrocodone is designed to be taken orally; however, people who struggle with a compulsion to abuse to this painkiller may find ways to experience a more rapid and intense high from the drug.
+For some people, this means ingesting larger doses of the drug; other people may attempt to gain a greater high by altering the ways that they consume the drug.
 One method used to induce a high more rapidly is to crush and snort hydrocodone.

 Why Is Snorting Hydrocodone Dangerous?

 Hydrocodone is designed to be taken orally, where it can be released into the body in a slow and controlled manner.
 Crushing and snorting an opioid like hydrocodone disturbs the normal release of the drug and delivers it to the brain more rapidly, increasing the risks of harmful side effects, overdose, and death.
 It may also result in the hastened development of an opioid use disorder, or addiction.6,7